 Talk about the circumstances surrounding their birthmother’s decision.
-Ask their birthmother what she is comfortable sharing as her reasons and work together to ensure that your messages are in sync.
+If you are in communication with the birth family, ask your child's birthmother what she is comfortable sharing as her reasons and work together to ensure that your messages are in sync.

 “What if she decides that she's ready to take care of me now?”
 Explain that their birthmother picked you to be their forever parent(s), that she knew she was growing a baby for a very special family, she just had to find them.
 Some families include in this theme in their personalized storybook, "She searched and searched for the perfect family, and the day she met us she knew, this was the family you were meant to be in."
 Stress the permanency of your family.
 Adoption is forever.

 If there is no direct contact with their birthmother, they may wonder if she regrets her choice.
 Reassure them that she cannot change her mind and "get them back."
 If your child is struggling with these fears, and inviting the birthmother to visit is an option, you may want to consider it.
 This will give your child an opportunity to see their birthmother's comfort in her decision and witness her defer to you as their parent(s).
 Finally, they will see her come and leave, while they remain with you.
 The visit will also reinforce the concrete relationship the birthmother has in relation to your family, and the difference between the role of a birthmother compared to their parent(s).